Sherri Shepherd: Career

 Shepherd's first television acting job was starring as Victoria Carlson in the short lived sitcom Cleghorne!, which aired for one season on The WB in 1995.
 She told Ebony in 2018, "That was the first job that I booked and I was still a legal secretary.
 My agent told me, 'You can quit your job.'
 I had that big break ... and then it was canceled.
 I lost my apartment, my car was repossessed and I was homeless for a year.
 I slept on everybody's couch.
 In this business, it's very uncertain.
 You can be working one day and not working the next."

-Shepherd later became recognized for her role as Sheila Yarborough on Jamie Foxx's own sitcom The Jamie Foxx Show from 1996 to 2001 and for recurring roles on the sitcoms Suddenly Susan and Everybody Loves Raymond in the late 1990s, while starring in the show Less Than Perfect in the lead role of Ramona Platt from 2002 to 2006.
+Shepherd later became recognized for her role as Sheila Yarborough on Jamie Foxx's own sitcom The Jamie Foxx Show from 1996 to 2001 and for recurring roles on the sitcoms Suddenly Susan and Everybody Loves Raymond in the late 1990s, while starring in the show Less than Perfect in the lead role of Ramona Platt from 2002 to 2006.
 From 2005 to 2009, Shepherd had a recurring role as Sandra, the girlfriend of character Lenny Davidson, on the Fox sitcom The War at Home.
 In 2007, she played Rhonda in the IMAX rerelease version of Transformers.
-From 2007 – 2013, she had a recurring role as Angie, the wife of character Tracy Jordan, on the NBC sitcom 30 Rock.
-In 1998 she played in an episode of Friends.
+From 2007 to 2013, she had a recurring role as Angie, the wife of character Tracy Jordan, on the NBC sitcom 30 Rock.
+In 1998, she played in an episode of Friends.
 In 2009, she starred for one season in Lifetime Television's Sherri, a sitcom about Shepherd's life.
 She recurred as Daphne during the final season of How I Met Your Mother in 2013.
 In the same year, Shepherd appeared on Broadway in Rodgers and Hammerstein's musical production of Cinderella.
 From 2017 to 2018, Shepherd portrayed Anne Flatch in NBC's mockumentary legal comedy series, Trial & Error.
 She will produce and star in the comedy series pilot Black Don't Crack.